- Increased productivity from 3 charts per hour to 10 charts per hour

 These charts were easier to read, because they weren’t handwritten, but they were still very difficult to work with.
 The patient files could be anywhere from 1 to 1000 pages and would contain a lot of irrelevant information.
 The pages came in no particular order, were sometimes upside down, and some pages were missing altogether.

-HCC Profiler Enables Increased Personal Productivity and Fulfillment
+HCC Identifier Enables Increased Personal Productivity and Fulfillment

-Gloria began to use Apixio’s HCC Profiler during her work with Kelsey-Seybold.
-With HCC Profiler, she doesn’t have to chase charts from physician offices, or read charts by hand.
-HCC Profiler reads the patient charts, identifies potential HCCs, along with supporting evidence, and presents them to Gloria for quick confirmation or rejection.
+Gloria began to use Apixio’s HCC Identifier during her work with Kelsey-Seybold.
+With HCC Identifier, she doesn’t have to chase charts from physician offices, or read charts by hand.
+HCC Identifier reads the patient charts, identifies potential HCCs, along with supporting evidence, and presents them to Gloria for quick confirmation or rejection.
 It doesn’t show HCCs that have been identified by Kelsey-Seybold already, so Gloria doesn’t duplicate previous work.
-With HCC Profiler’s dynamic search functionality for ICD-10 codes and providers, and pre-fill of the member name, she is at lower risk for data errors and much more productive.
+With HCC Identifier’s dynamic search functionality for ICD-10 codes and providers, and pre-fill of the member name, she is at lower risk for data errors and much more productive.

 - Increase HCC coding accuracy and completeness